brunocodutra/metal/doc/manual.md

 object of type `std::integral_constant`, or in Metal's parlance [Number], instead of an usual integral value.

-\snippet tutorial/literal.cpp super_tuple
+\snippet literal.cpp super_tuple

-\snippet tutorial/literal.cpp teaser_3
+\snippet literal.cpp teaser_3

 Neat isn't it?
 Now we need a [literal operator][literal] `_c` that encodes an integral value as a [Number].
 Sounds simple enough, right?

 \strike{
-\snippet tutorial/literal.cpp naive
+\snippet literal.cpp naive
 }

 Not really.
 While `constexpr` tells the compiler the value returned by